Pakistan opposition rally clashes with police, dozens hurt

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+But police insisted they prevented demonstrators from trying to storm the court.

 Sharif, the opposition leader in parliament, has been held in custody by the National Accountability Bureau since October.
-He is accused of influencing authorities to award contracts for a housing program to a company with which he had political connections
+He is accused of influencing authorities to award contracts for a housing program to a company with which he had political connections.

+Also Thursday in Lahore, hundreds of farmers rallied to demand a decrease in the prices of fertilizers, pesticides and seeds, and to pressure authorities so they could get higher prices for sugarcane and other produce.

+The farmers’ protest, which began Wednesday, swelled Thursday with more joining the rally.
+Farmers say authorities in recent months increased prices of pesticides and fertilizers and that sugar mills are now offering them lower prices to purchase their sugarcane.